Regenerating The Brain: Stem Cell Therapy For Neurodegenerative Conditions

 Nevertheless, many argue that the potential benefits outweigh these concerns, especially when considering conditions where current treatments are limited or non-existent.

-The more recent of induced pluripotent stem cells (iPSCs) – mature cells reprogrammed back into an embryonic-like state – offers an alternative avenue for research without involving embryos directly.
+The more recent discovery of induced pluripotent stem cells (iPSCs) – mature cells reprogrammed back into an embryonic-like state – offers an alternative avenue for research without involving embryos directly.

 While this still presents some ethical questions regarding manipulation and control over life processes, iPSCs seem promising in alleviating some tensions surrounding this field.